JstnJrg/FIlesystemFilter/README.md

 # This is the reason for the plugin.
-* In large projects with many assets, it is sometimes difficult to find a specific ...asset, which makes the workflow difficult by having to search directory by directory.
+* In large projects with many assets, it is sometimes difficult to find a specific asset, which makes the workflow difficult by having to search directory by directory.

 * This is the reason for the plugin.